Seilbomb: Operation

-The Seilbombe device was a box-like frame attached to the belly of plane with a roll of strong, detachable 70 to 80 ft cables connected in series and attached to a set of pulleys, each cable having a small weight attached to one end.
+The Seilbombe device was a box-like frame attached to the belly of a plane with a roll of strong, detachable 70 to 80 ft cables connected in series and attached to a set of pulleys, each cable having a small weight attached to one end.
 The fighter pilot would fly his craft low over sections of the electrical grid while trailing the cable beneath and behind it.
 When one cable wrapped around an electricity cable, it broke off, short-circuiting that cable.
 The Bordfunker ("radio operator") of the plane would then use a control box to reel out the next length of cable, and the Bf 110 would continue to the next section of the grid.

 Implementation

 Seilbomben saw little actual use by German forces.
 They were considered for the planned attack on Moscow during Operation Barbarossa, where assaulting the city's power plants appeared to some German commanders to be a more useful tool for subjugating the city than outright terror (the Russian populace was considered too obstinate for the latter to be effective).
 They were also considered but never implemented for the planned invasion of England, Operation Sea Lion.